marysalvana/studious-potato/README.md

 - chapter0-thesis-presentation-plots.R -- codes to plot figures for thesis defense presentation beamer
 - chapter0-thesis-presentation.R -- codes to produce covariance and realizations for thesis defense presentation
 <br> <br>
-- chapter5-3.R -- codes for simulating Lagrangian nonstationary covariance (spatially varying and deformation models) and fitting the thin plate spline for nonparametric estimation of the empirical spatio-temporal covariance
+- chapter5-3.R -- codes for simulating Lagrangian nonstationary covariance (spatially varying and deformation models) and nonparametric estimation of the empirical spatio-temporal covariance using basis functions

 ## Packages